 What platforms are supported by Engine?

-Engine is supported on Windows 8 and 10 and Windows server 2008/2012, and OSX 10.7 up to 10.11 (El Capitan).
-Older versions of Windows and OSX are not supported.
+Engine is supported on Windows 10 and Windows server 2016, and Mac OS 10.13 up to 10.15.
 Engine is also supported on Linux.
 It runs on VMs as well as physical hardware, as long as the hardware uses Intel CPUs.